csin16/Sincioco-Cheyne-Paul-DG._PA_4/README.md

         (df['Hometown']=='Mindanao') &
         (df['Gender']=='Female'), ['Name', 'Track', 'Electronics', 'Average']]
         display('b.)' , Mindy)
-#Locates the elements whose average is higher than or equal to 55, their hometown is Mindanao, and is a female
+#Locates the elements whose average is higher than or equal to 55, their hometown is Mindanao, and they are female
 #Also displays their name, track, electronics subject, and their average
 ```
 The code __df.loc__ was used again to locate the specific features, such as their Hometown must be Mindanao, and their Gender must be Female.
 Then their name, track, electronics, and average grade were displayed.